8 Unique Train Travel Routes in Southern France (Local Picks)

 What’s the best way to buy train tickets for France?

 You can find tickets on various websites, but the official French railway site, SNCF Connect, often has the best deals.
-Websites like Omio or Rail Europe are also useful because they cover many countries and let you see prices in different currencies, plus they offer mobile tickets.
+The Omio and Rail Europe websites provide useful services because they allow users to access multiple countries while displaying prices in various currencies and enabling mobile ticketing.

 Can I get help planning my train trip?

 Yes, if you prefer not to plan everything yourself, there are partners like Byway that can help you create a custom trip.
-They can arrange train travel and places to stay for you, making it a flight-free holiday.
+They provide flight-free holiday packages which include train transportation and hotel arrangements.

 How long does it take to travel between these cities by train?